johanneskastl/ansible-role-locale_on_debian/README.md

 locale_on_debian
 =========

-Create and set the locale on Debian/Ubuntu systems
+Create and set the locale on Debian/Ubuntu systems.

 Requirements
 ------------